Tim-Liam-Hill/SimpleWebBrowser/README.md

 * CSS Shorthand properties
 * CSS make sure fonts not stinky!!!
 * right click on links -> print a preview to that link (bottom of screen over content??).
 Maybe for right clicking in general we print some shtuff
+* is there a better system to handle setting re-renders in browser?
+A 'mark dirty' of some sort?
+* Targeted redraw: only recreate layout and redraw necessary parts (eg: if changing the search bar text, we don't need to redraw everything)

 # BUGS